NFR compliance response for a tier-1 European energy operator

 An enterprise procurement team at a tier-1 European energy operator had issued a multi-domain non-functional requirement (NFR) catalog as part of pre-contract due diligence for a software vendor relationship.
 The catalog ran to roughly fifty line items spanning four broad domains:

-1. Cyber security — authentication, role-based access control, multi-factor authentication, data classification, encryption in transit and at rest, key management, vulnerability management, penetration testing, incident response, patching, network security, logging and monitoring, access reviews, SIEM integration, data-loss prevention, backup security, secure SDLC, third-party risk, GDPR / privacy, business continuity, security training, compliance reporting.
+- Cyber security — running across all the standard domains: identity and access (authentication, role-based access control, multi-factor authentication, access reviews); data protection (data classification, encryption in transit and at rest, key management, data-loss prevention, backup security, GDPR / privacy); vulnerability and incident management (vulnerability management, penetration testing, incident response, patching, SIEM integration); network and application security (network security, logging and monitoring, secure SDLC, third-party risk); business continuity and reporting (business continuity, compliance reporting); and people (security training).

 The vendor had a vendor-side architecture, an Azure-native security stack, and a working product.
 What it needed was a structured response that would survive procurement review — line by line, with evidence — within a fixed window.